sourcecrypto/sourcecrypto.github.io/_pages/transcripts.md

 I've merged the transcripts into this site, proper.
 Now that I know how to use Minimal Mistakes Jekyll better, I can see how it makes more sense to have them in the same site setup.

-{% for post in site.categories.transcripts %}
+{% for post in site.categories.Transcripts %}
   {% include archive-single.html %}
 {% endfor %}